flyteorg/flytesnacks/cookbook/docs/getting_started/optimizing_tasks.md

 In this guide, you learned the various ways in which you can optimize your tasks and workflows to make them more scalable and robust.
-In the final stop of the Flyte Fundamentals tour, we'll see how to extend Flyte in the cases where the built-in functionality don't quite fit your needs.
+In the final stop of the Flyte Fundamentals tour, we'll see how to extend Flyte in the cases where the built-in functionality doesn't quite fit your needs.